FawryPay/Flutter-Fawry-NFC-Sample/README.md

 repositories {
     google()
     mavenCentral()
-    maven { url 'YOU WILL RECEIVE THIS FROM FAWWRY SUPPORT ALONG WITH CREDENTIALS' }
+    maven { url 'YOU WILL RECEIVE THIS FROM FAWRY SUPPORT ALONG WITH CREDENTIALS' }
 }
 ```